ropensci/MtreeRing/README.md

 ### 4. Edit tree rings

 If non-edge pixels are incorrectly detected as ring borders, or the wood sample is not suitable for automatic detection, you may need to mark tree rings manually.
-In this case, the second graphical window (**Zoomed Image Window**) is used to add (remove) misidentified tree ring borders to (from) the image.
+In this case, the second graphical window (**Zoomed Image Window**) is used to add (remove) tree ring borders to (from) the image.

 You may have noticed that the **Zoomed Image Window** has no image.
 In addition to detecting tree rings, the rectangle created in the **Measurement Window** can also be used to generate a zoomed-in image in the **Zoomed Image Window** through the following steps:

 1. Create a blue rectangle in the **Measurement Window** by brushing.

-2. **Double-click** on this rectangle, or Click on the blue **Creat Sub-image** button.
+2. **Double-click** on this rectangle, or Click on the blue **Create Sub-image** button below.

+#### 4.1 Add tree rings

+After creating the zoomed-in image